SyntaxRender/Sanformation-Docs/README.md

 # SanformationDashboard
-This is the dashboard and docs page for Sanformation
+This is the dashboard and docs page for Sanformation.